Contact Us

 • *¹ GHG: Greenhouse Gas

-• *² Figures after reduction through the procurement of renewable energy (calculated using the CO₂ emission factor for FY2023)
+• *² Figures after reduction through the procurement of renewable energy (figures for 2024 and 2025 are calculated using the CO₂ reduction factors from the respective preceding fiscal year)

 Scope1: Direct emissions from the combustion of fuel and industrial processes by the company itself